On-demand

 Tony Judge

 Tony is a local councillor for the City of Coffs Harbour, having been elected for the first time in 2021.
-After retiring from a long career in a variety of roles in the Federal Government, he now dedicates his time to civic office and volunteering as a crisis supporter at Lifeline.
-Tony is an ambassador for Lifeline North Coast, has a strong commitment to social justice and a passion for greater openness and transparency in government.
+After retiring from a long career in a variety of roles in the Federal Government, he now dedicates his time to civic office.
+Tony is a former ambassador for Lifeline North Coast, has a strong commitment to social justice and a passion for greater openness and transparency in government.
 In his spare time, Tony is a keen cyclist, an avid reader and an occasional body boarder.

 Nicole Turnbull